mcs (Maven Central Search)

 Usage

-mcs supports the following ways of searching:
+mcs supports the following modes of searching:

 1. Wildcard search